Find a local pick your own farm here!

 • Wild-harvested noncultivated mushrooms.

 • Any non-acidified foods processed by either the use of a boiling water bath or by the use of a home pressure cooker unless the pH is reduced to an equilibrium pH equal to 4.6 or less and verified using a calibrated pH meter.
-These foods include: artichokes, asparagus, beans (lima, string, kidney, Boston style, soy, waxed), beets, broccoli, Brussel sprouts, cabbage, carrots, cauliflower, eggplant, horseradish, kale, mushrooms, most peppers, potatoes, spinach, squash, sweet corn, vegetable soups.
+These foods include: artichokes, asparagus, beans (lima, string, kidney, Boston style, soy, waxed), beets, broccoli, Brussel sprouts, cabbage, carrots, cauliflower, eggplants, horseradish, kale, mushrooms, most peppers, potatoes, spinach, squash, sweet corn, vegetable soups.

 If your food product does not meet the definition of a Cottage Food: